moodyhunter/MOS/docs/internals/startup/cmdline.md

 ---
 breadcrumb: true
 categories: cmdline
+title: Command Line Parsing
 tags:
   - internals
   - startup
 ---

-# Command Line Parsing

-## Early Options vs Normal Options
+## 1. Early Options vs Normal Options

 Options that are tagged with `MOS_EARLY_SETUP` are parsed before the kernel is loaded, more specifically, is parsed as soon as the kernel takes control of the system.